The Advisory Board Members of Australian Professional Skills Institute

 As the consultant physician in Geriatric Medicine, Dr Ho understands the needs and support required by Australia’s ageing population.
 Dr Ho will actively involve in the development of curriculum and teaching effectiveness of the Australian Professional Skills Institute.

 Neal has over 48 years of experience as a chef – 42 of which have been in Western Australia.
-Neil completed his chef apprenticeship at the Savoy Hotel in London.
-After migrating from Britain to Australia in 1971, Neil worked in a number of venues before opening his first restaurant, the Anchor and Hope Inn in Donnybrook, in 1981.
-Following this, Neil also owned highly regarded restaurants Louisa’s in Bunbury and Jackson’s Restaurant in Mount Lawley,
+Neal completed his chef apprenticeship at the Savoy Hotel in London.
+After migrating from Britain to Australia in 1971, Neal worked in a number of venues before opening his first restaurant, the Anchor and Hope Inn in Donnybrook, in 1981.
+Following this, Neal also owned highly regarded restaurants Louisa’s in Bunbury and Jackson’s Restaurant in Mount Lawley,

 Jackson’s Restaurant, which was considered the number one “special night out” destination for many years, before closing in 2014, introduced degustation menus to Western Australia.
 The restaurant won a number of awards, including Restaurant of the Year, by The West Australian Good Food Guide in 2011.

-Neil’s culinary style is based on French technique with the use of Asian ingredients and a little touch of British.
-In 2013, Neil announced that he would be retiring after a highly successful 48-year career, however, he now consults with many venues.
+Neal’s culinary style is based on French technique with the use of Asian ingredients and a little touch of British.
+In 2013, Neal announced that he would be retiring after a highly successful 48-year career, however, he now consults with many venues such as the Amelia Park Restaurant in Margaret River and attends regularly food fairs in China.

 Liza has over twenty five years of experience in international education and vocational education and training in Australia.
 Liza has held senior marketing and management positions in leading vocational and higher educational institutions in Perth and in Sydney.
 Liza is the Principal Executive Officer (PEO) of Australian Professional Skills Institutes since its inception in 2009.
 She takes on the leadership role to grow Australian Professional Skills Institute into a high quality, progressive thinking registered training organisation in Western Australia.
 Liza draws her international management experience from Hong Kong, Macau and Switzerland where she spent early days of her hotel management career as a trainee in renowned hotel Chateau d’Ouchy in Lausanne.